AwesomeController/serious-business/kickstarter/video_scripts/irl_tropes.md

     to gain arduino knowledge form
-  * First-person split-screen view with one person holding soldering iron and other holding a laptop
+  * First-person split-screen view with one person holding soldering iron and other holding a laptop Goldeneye style

 * Win startup weekend